Best practices for nonadiabatic molecular dynamics simulations: Underlying concepts and methods for computational photochemistry

 By focusing solely on the electronic Hamiltonian $\hat{H}_{\text{el}}(\mathbf{r},\mathbf{R})$, one can solve an electronic structure problem for a fixed nuclear configuration, the so-called electronic time-independent Schr\"{o}dinger equation:

 $\Phi_J(\mathbf{r};\mathbf{R})$ is the electronic wavefunction for electronic state $J$, and the use of a semi-colon ';' indicates that this electronic wavefunction is defined in Eq.~\eqref{eq:tise} for a given nuclear configuration. $E^{\text{el}}_{J}(\mathbf{R})$ is the corresponding adiabatic electronic energy for electronic state $J$ at the nuclear configuration $\mathbf{R}$.
-Solving Eq.~\ref{eq:tise}, or more precisely, finding approximations to this equation, is the work of quantum chemistry and the development of electronic-structure methods -- this will be further detailed in Sec.~\ref{elecstructproblem}.
+Solving Eq.~\ref{eq:tise}, or more precisely, finding approximations to this equation, is the work of quantum chemistry and the development of electronic-structure methods -- this will be further detailed in Section~\ref{elecstructproblem}.

 The electronic time-independent Schr\"{o}dinger equation, Eq.~\eqref{eq:tise}, is solved for a given nuclear configuration $\mathbf{R}$.
-We can vary this nuclear configuration along all possible nuclear coordinates of our molecular system to obtain electronic energies for each electronic state as a function of the nuclear configuration -- these quantities are called PESs.
+We can vary this nuclear configuration along all possible nuclear coordinates of our molecular system to obtain 'electronic energies for each electronic state as a function of the nuclear configuration', the definition of PESs.
 Following this procedure of solving Eq.~\ref{eq:tise} for any possible nuclear configurations also provides electronic wavefunctions defined for any point of the nuclear configuration space.
 This realization is critical to offer a \textit{representation} for the molecular wavefunction: if we know the electronic wavefunction for each electronic state for any nuclear configuration, we can use these functions as a basis to express the time-dependent nuclear wavefunction $\Psi(\mathbf{r},\mathbf{R},t)$:

 Eq.~\eqref{eq:BH} is called the \textit{Born-Huang representation} and expresses the time-dependent molecular wavefunction in products of a time-independent electronic wavefunction $\Phi_J(\mathbf{r};\mathbf{R})$ and a corresponding time-dependent nuclear wavefunction (coefficient) $\chi_J(\mathbf{R},t)$, summed over all electronic states.